Rock Creek flowing through Montana canyon country

 Check the Clinton gauge, Rock Creek Road conditions, FWP rules, current restrictions, and weather.

-Are there special regulations on Rock Creek?+
+Are there special fishing rules on Rock Creek?

 Yes.
 Rock Creek has important method and seasonal boat-fishing restrictions, so read the current FWP rules.